jingtao-lbl/DownscalingReanalysis/WindAdjustment/README.md

 # 2. WindAdjustment
 A package for downscaling reanalysis wind speed from coarse-resolution to high-resolution, accounting for fine-resolution heterogeneity.
+Follow procedures in "Main_DownscalingNARR_WindAdjustment.m".
 -	Based on a high-resolution (e.g., 1 km) landcover map, the package first derives maps of roughness length and displacement height at the consistent spatial resolution.
 -	The package then derives high-resolution friction velocity and then generates wind speeds adjusted for subgrid-scale variability (Equation 6 in Tao and Barros (2018)).